 We feel that if we hold truckers accountable to the rules we are helping to keep our nation’s roads safer for everybody.
-Isaacs & Isaacs truck accident law firm has a 99 percent success rate in recovering maximum damages for our clients in Kentucky, Ohio and Indiana.
+Isaacs & Isaacs truck accident law firm has a 99 percent success rate in recovering maximum damages for our clients across all of the United States.

 At Isaacs & Isaacs, we have fought for victims of commercial trucking accidents for decades.
 We understand that most of these disasters could have been avoided if the drivers and trucking companies would abide by federal safe driving rules.
 When a CDL trucker or trucking company breaks the rules and it results in an accident, they are guilty of negligence.

 Federal Hours of Service Rules for CDL Drivers

 Driver fatigue causes 18 percent of trucking accidents or almost one in five.
 In most cases, the occupants of the other vehicle(s) involved suffer serious injuries or are killed.
 Property damage caused by trucking accidents costs us billions of dollars each year.
 In order to reduce trucking accidents and the damage they inflict, the Federal Motor Carrier Safety Administration has enacted strict regulations regarding how many hours truckers are allowed to drive without resting.

 Truck driver hours may not exceed 11 hours of driving after 10 hours of rest.
 Drivers are supposed to take a 30-minute break after eight hours of continuous driving, and drivers who regularly drive the maximum hours allowed must take 34 hours off (a day and a half) after driving 60/70 hours in seven to eight days.